How do you know if maximal shoes are better for long-distance running? And are minimal shoes only good for workouts? Let’s find out.

 So is a maximal shoe better?
 Maybe we don’t know for sure, but more studies suggest that maximal shoes are better for runners in general.
 During my time working in a running shop, I could count the number of people on ONE hand that wore maximal shoes consistently and complained of shoe-related injuries.
 I.e., Not many.

-Although there is no exact definition of a minimal shoe.
-I believe, to classify a shoe as minimal, it has to have little to no cushioning, a drop (the difference between the heel and the forefoot) of less than 4mm, and has to be relatively lightweight.
+Although there is no exact definition of a minimal shoe, I believe it has to have little to no cushioning, a drop (the difference between the heel and the forefoot) of less than 4mm and has to be relatively lightweight.

 Now the trend of minimal shoes has died off a little since the days of the “Born to Run” book release, but there are still companies out there pushing the agenda.

 Classic designs like the New Balance Minimus have been killed off and re-released due to their popularity.
 Smaller companies have popped up focusing specifically on minimal shoes, namely Xero Shoes in the US and Vivobarefoot in the UK.

 Take a quick 5-question quiz to identify the perfect minimal running shoe for your feet!
 You'll get both road and trail options based on your answers!